River Thames on a Budget

 Cheap ticket offers and more

-1. The Thames Clipper Commuter Ferry
+1. The Thames Clipper

 3. Walk Under the River Thames; Greenwich Foot Tunnel

-Although the foot tunnel has seen better days, it is currently undergoing a £11.5 million refurbishment that began back in 2009.
-The refurbished lifts are looking great & it is fun to walk under the Thames from one bank side to the other.
-Why not combine the Greenwich foot tunnel with a trip on the Thames Clipper by alighting at Greenwich Pier.
+Dating back to 1902, this pedestrian foot tunnel runs over 15m deep & the original 200,000 glazed white tiles as still visible today.
+You can take the refurbished lifts down to the entrance where you can walk under the Thames from one bank side to the other.
+Why not combine a visit to the Greenwich foot tunnel with a trip on the Thames Clipper by alighting at Greenwich Pier.

-4. Budget Itineraries Across the River Thames
+4. Itineraries Across the River Thames

 Questions and Comments